liaosvcaf/earlyAlertOfLaws/README.md

 If you use Ctrl-C or close terminal/ssh session, app will stop.
 To keep it running, use linux utility screen.
 To stop the app use `sudo fuser -k 80/tcp`

 ## DB updating
-To update the db regularly, schedule script update_db.py (use linux cron or windows scheduler)
+To update the db regularly, schedule script update_db.py (use linux cron or windows scheduler).
+This script is also sends email notifications after updating

 ## Recreate elasticsearch data
 If there are problems with elasticsearch data, you can delete and create bills entries with: